 In our last house, I had plenty of room for a bookshelf that held a lot of stuff.
 In our new house, I only have a wall, so I needed to streamline everything.
 Here’s what I put in our family command center.

-My family command center
+Family command center essentials

 In my opinion, a calendar is the single most important thing.
 If you only have a tiny space, hang a calendar.